Elkafasa/The-SMP/README.md

 Broadcasts a combat-log message to the server

+Integration

-Integrated with TAB scoreboards and placeholders
+Fully integrated with TAB scoreboards and placeholders

+Only player-caused damage triggers combat
-Non-player damage (mobs, fall damage, etc.) does not trigger combat
+(mobs, fall damage, etc. do not)

 TAB Plugin Configuration
 Animations (animations.yml)